sckott/recology/_drafts/2015-11-11-open-schol.md

 * __Mission consistent revenue__: We're lucky in that we've found funding from foundations that share our values.
 This is critical to our long-term success so that we can continue to fulfill our mission.
-* __Revenue based on services, not data__: Exactly!
-In software, this means make open source software, which we do - all open licensed, free to use from academic to non-profit to industry.
+* __Revenue based on services, not data__: In software, this means make open source software, which we do - all open licensed, free to use from academic to non-profit to industry.
 Instead of value-added services, we offer assurance of quality and long-term maintenance, both hard to do in academic software given the short-term nature of grants.

 ### Insurance